agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 That is a lot of boilerplate code!

 Math tells us that if `self > other` is true, than `self < other` and `self == other` are false.
-We could write our own logic taking advantage of this fact, but that is exactly what `@total_ordering` from `functools` does already.
+We could write our own logic taking advantage of this fact to reduce the boilerplate, but that is exactly what `@total_ordering` from `functools` does already!

 ## With `@total_ordering`